Compact and Optimal Deep Learning with Recurrent Parameter Generators: Recurrent Parameter Generator

-Even though $\{\boldsymbol{A}_i\}$ are not updated during the training, the size of $\boldsymbol{A}_i$ can be quite large in general.
-In practice, we can use permutation $p\in P(M)$ and element-wise random sign reflection $b\in B(M)$ to construct a subset of the orthogonal group $O(M)$, i.e. we choose $\boldsymbol{A}_i \in \{b\circ p|\ b\in B(M), p\in P(M)\}$.\footnote{Permutations and element-wise random sign reflection conceptually are subgroups from the orthogonal group, but we shall never use them in the matrix form for the obvious efficiency purpose.} Since pseudo-random numbers are used, it takes only two random seeds to store a random permutation and an element-wise random sign reflection.
+Though $\{\boldsymbol{G}_i\}$ are not updated during training, the size of $\boldsymbol{G}_i$ can be quite large in general, which can create additional computation and storage overhead.
+In practice, we can use permutation and element-wise random sign reflection to construct a subset of the orthogonal group as permutations and sign reflections could be implemented with high simplicity and negligible cost.
+A simple demonstration of $\{\boldsymbol{G}_i\}$ is demonstrated in Fig.\ref{fig:modelring_}{\bf U}\footnote{Permutations and element-wise random sign reflection conceptually are subgroups from the orthogonal group, but we shall never use them in the matrix form for the obvious efficiency purpose.}.
+Since pseudo-random numbers are used, it takes only two random seeds to store a random permutation and an element-wise random sign reflection.